Yoav666s/dnd-wiki/collections/_monsters/basic-rules/erinyes.md

 proficiency_bonus: "+4"
 traits: |
   **Hellish Weapons.** The erinyes's weapon attacks are magical and deal an extra 13 (3d8) poison damage on a hit (included in the attacks).

   **Magic Resistance.** The erinyes has advantage on saving throws against spells and other magical effects.
 actions: |
   **Multiattack.** The erinyes makes three attacks

   **Longsword.** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) slashing damage, or 9 (1d10 + 4) slashing damage if used with two hands, plus 13 (3d8) poison damage.

   **Longbow.** Ranged Weapon Attack: +7 to hit, range 150/600 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
 The poison lasts until it is removed by the lesser restoration spell or similar magic.
-legendary_actions: ""
 excerpt: "Medium Fiend, Lawful Evil"
 source: "Basic Rules"
 ---